186 Professionals got their Germany Visa Last Month

 • Proof of Residency in India: Utility bill or residence permit with original document plus one copy.

-• Travel Health Insurance: Valid travel health insurance coverage for the Schengen Area with minimum EUR 30,000 (approximately INR 27 lakh) for medical emergencies.
+• Travel Health Insurance: Valid travel health insurance coverage for the Schengen Area with a minimum of EUR 30,000 (approximately INR 27 lakh) for medical emergencies.

 • Proof of Financial Means: Recent bank statements showing sufficient funds with the account holder's name and address.